 Melkhoutfontein was established as a fisherman’s settlement during the 1850’s and is one of the most undiscovered gems of The Explorer’s Garden Route.
 The town is highly rated when speaking about architecture – with the beautiful St. Augustine’s Church a prime example.
 Melkhoutfontein allows many international exchange students the opportunity to live their passion, through the Dreamcatcher Foundation.

-Despite this setback, the community has managed to cling to its proud heritage and is now reaping the benefits of being one of the Southern Cape’s hotspots for unstaged, intra-cultural tourism experiences.
-Supported by Dutch NGO, the Dreamcatcher Foundation, Melhoutfontein offers a number of cultural activities, including a walkabout through the village, mouth-watering traditional cook-ups hosted by local women in their very own kitchens and homestays, giving visitors a peek into the everyday life of this warm-hearted community.
+Despite this setback, the community has managed to cling to its proud heritage and is now reaping the benefits of being one of the Garden Route’s most unstaged destinations for intra-cultural tourism experiences.

 - Name derived from all the trees (Melkhout bome) and fountains (fontyne) that used to be found in the area.